-- 90. The required infrastructure for Quebrada Bonilla was designed ca., 14 years ago (Annex 11).
-It comprises a series of 14 decantation ponds47 and 36 concrete retaining walls (31 in Bonilla North and five in Bonilla South).
+80. The required infrastructure for quebrada Bonilla was designed ca., 14 years ago (Annex 11).
+It comprises a series of 14 decantation ponds45 and 36 concrete retaining walls (31 in Bonilla norte and five in Bonilla sur) and had an estimated cost of USD 18 million.
 The infrastructure was designed with a 50-year return period horizon, but did not consider the influence of climate change.
-The redesigns of the infrastructure for Quebrada Bonilla with the climate change scenarios and the Environmental and Social Risk assessment per Unidentified Sub-Projects USP will help the final designs and sub-projects. - 91.
-The present project will finance updating the designs, including climate change considerations, and the construction of part of the infrastructure48.
-This experience will generate methods and tools that will be directly used in the other public works planned until 2020 within the ARG MOP agreement (Annex 11) and protection infrastructure in other parts of Chile and LAC.

-47 Seven decantation ponds in Bonilla norte, designed to retain 41,959 m3. and seven decantation ponds in Bonilla sur, designed to retain 82,300 m3.
+45 Sev en decantation ponds in Bonilla norte, designed to retain 41,959 m^{3} , and sev en decantation ponds in Bonilla sur, designed to retain 82.300 m^{3} .